Skip to Main Content

 BFA-trained Chinese 1st ADs running the Hengdian and Beijing floors

-Here is what we have to work with.
-Chinese assistant directors come out of a tight training pipeline — Beijing Film Academy.
-The Central Academy of Drama feed the 1st AD ladder, with Shanghai Theatre Academy and the Communication University of China supplying the second and third tiers.
-The names on the call sheet for Beijing Enlight, Wanda Pictures, Huayi Brothers, Bona Film Group, Alibaba Pictures, Tencent Pictures and iQIYI Pictures features cycle through the same Beijing and Shanghai AD community, and they hold the credits on the official co-productions that route through China Film Co-Production Corporation.
+Chinese assistant directors come out of a tight training pipeline.
+Beijing Film Academy and the Central Academy of Drama feed the 1st AD ladder, while Shanghai Theatre Academy and the Communication University of China supply the second and third tiers.
+The names on the call sheet for Beijing Enlight, Wanda Pictures, Huayi Brothers, Bona Film Group, Alibaba Pictures, Tencent Pictures and iQIYI Pictures features cycle through the same Beijing and Shanghai AD community.
+They hold the credits on the official co-productions that route through China Film Co-Production Corporation.

-Here is how this works in practice.
 Our 1st ADs read the floor in Mandarin and English, hold NRTA-recognised production credentials, and have run main and splinter units at Hengdian World Studios, Qingdao Oriental Movie Metropolis and the Wanda Qingdao Movie Metropolis stages where most of the global work books.
-They know how the Chinese assistant director functions as the legally needed liaison on foreign shoots — the role that fields questions from local film bureau monitors, manages NRTA content-review touchpoints on set, and translates the director's eyeline into the language of the Chinese crew without losing tempo or shot count.
+They know the Chinese assistant director as the legally required liaison on foreign shoots.
+This is the role that fields questions from local film bureau monitors, manages NRTA content-review touchpoints on set, and turns the director's eyeline into the language of the Chinese crew without losing tempo or shot count.

-Here is the layout.
-In practice our ADs build the schedule against the China-specific calendar.
-Chinese New Year and Oct 1-7 Golden Week shut the country down, summer monsoon hits the south, the Beijing winter cold caps outdoor stage days, and the CFCC co-production permit certification adds four to twelve weeks of upstream prep that has to land before camera.
-They strip the script with day-out-of-days reflecting Chinese crew-day customs, draft call sheets in Mandarin and English with clear chain-of-command annotations, and run the floor through union-equivalent CCPIA frameworks for working hours and late hours.
+Our ADs build the schedule against the China-specific calendar.
+Chinese New Year and Oct 1-7 Golden Week shut the country down, summer monsoon hits the south, the Beijing winter cold caps outdoor stage days, and the CFCC co-production permit adds four to twelve weeks of upstream prep that has to land before camera.
+They strip the script with day-out-of-days that reflect Chinese crew-day customs.
+Call sheets go out in Mandarin and English with clear chain-of-command notes, and they run the floor through union-equivalent CCPIA rules for working hours and late hours.

-Here is how the work shapes up.
-The picture on the ground is more specific.
-On the day they manage department heads through the Chinese hierarchical production structure, set up the Public Security Bureau presence needed for road work and crowd scenes, manage Vigili-equivalent local police touchpoints, and keep heritage-site filming windows at Forbidden City, Great Wall sections, Pingyao and Hongcun moving inside the Cultural Relics Bureau time slots.
-When the schedule slips — a sudden Beijing air-quality red alert, a permit recheck from the Beijing Municipal Bureau of Radio and TV, a regional bureau call about a sensitive sight line — our ADs absorb it inside the shooting day and recover the day's page count before wrap.
+On the day, our ADs guide department heads through the tiered Chinese production structure.
+They set up the Public Security Bureau presence needed for road work and crowd scenes, manage Vigili-equivalent local police touchpoints, and keep heritage-site filming windows at Forbidden City, Great Wall sections, Pingyao and Hongcun moving inside the Cultural Relics Bureau time slots.
+When the schedule slips — a sudden Beijing air-quality red alert, a permit recheck from the Beijing Municipal Bureau of Radio and TV, or a regional bureau call about a sensitive sight line — our ADs absorb it inside the shooting day and win back the page count before wrap.

 ACT 03